Accretion-modified Stars in Accretion Disks of Active Galactic Nuclei: Slowly Transient Appearance: A simple model

 \section{A simple model}

 Stars, which originate either from capture from nuclear star clusters or direct formation from self-gravitating disks, accrete gas from SMBH-disks to form more massive objects that evolve quickly into compact objects \citep{Artymowicz1993,Cheng1999,Cantiello2020}.
-The massive envelope around a compact object forms a TZO through accretion of gas from the local SMBH-disk.
-In this paper, we only focus on TZOs of black holes.
+The massive envelope around a compact object forms an AMS through accretion of gas from the local SMBH-disk.
+In this paper, we only focus on AMSs of black holes.
 Other more complicated options can arise.

 The dimensionless accretion rate of the central SMBH is defined by $\mathdotM=\dot{M}_{\bullet}/\dot{M}_{\rm Edd}$, where $\dot{M}_{\rm Edd}=L_{\rm Edd}c^{-2}$ is the Eddington limit rate, $\dot{M}_{\bullet}$ is the accretion rate of the SMBH, $L_{\rm Edd}=4\pi G\BHm m_{\rm p}c/\sigma_{\rm T}=1.3\times10^{46}M_{8}\,{\rm erg\,s^{-1}}$, $G$ is the gravitational constant, $M_{8}=\BHm/10^{8}\sunm$ is the SMBH mass in units of $10^{8}\sunm$, $c$ is the speed of light, $m_{\rm p}$ is the proton mass, and $\sigma_{\rm T}$ is the Thomson cross section.
 The half-thickness, density, mid-plane temperature, and radial velocity of the SMBH-disk are \citep[e.g.,][]{Kato2008}